College of Business

 CIS g492 Special Problems in Computer Information Systems 1-3 credits.
 Research and reports on topics in computer science.
 Restricted to senior/graduate students in business with consent of Dean.
 May be repeated under a different title for maximum of 9 credits.

-CIS 630 Computer Information Systems 3 credits.
-Discussion of both technical and business topics related to conducting business electronically, including over the Internet and other networks, electronic money and funds transfer; on-line marketing alternatives; legal and regulatory considerations; security and privacy issues.
+CIS 630 Implementing E-Commerce 3 credits.
+Discussion of technical and business topics related to implementing business electronically, over the Internet and other networks, electronic funds transfer; online marketing alternatives; legal and regulatory considerations; security and privacy issues.

 Finance Graduate Courses